EvgeniyKrastev/first-cucumber-project-gr1-v2/README.md

 # first-cucumber-project-gr1-v2

-Description: This app is for registering kids in kindergarden and  testing the app with cucumber with scenario.
+ This app is for registering kids in kindergarten and testing the app with Cucumber using scenarios.

-Every step how the app need to work.
+Every step explains how the app needs to work:

-1.User open login screen.
+1.The user opens the login screen.
-2.Insert valid name and pass.
+2.They insert a valid name and password.
-3.Click on login button.
+3.Click on the login button.
-4.Sees message for success.
+4.See a message for success.
 5.And many other steps.

-Technologies: Cucumber test, Java
+Technologies used: Cucumber test, Java.